iawarner/qsub_scripts/UsingGit.md

 If you need to connect your machine to the remote server, use `git remote add [variable name] [Remote Server Link]`

+To see your remote repositories use `git remote -v` (v flag = verbose) and it will print them in terminal

 ### Staging and Committing Changes

 Use `git add [file]` to add that file to the staging area